entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > - [Carr and Hlavin, 2010](https://academic.oup.com/zoolinnean/article/159/1/195/2608083); Case, 1931; Miles, 1966b; [Stack and Sallan,2018](https://peerj.com/articles/5636/#fig-1)

 [*Rhachiosteus pterygiatus*](https://deepbone.cn/public/#/explor?s_id=169321&functionId=Deepbone_header_searchResultOpen) Gross, 1938
-> upper Givetian to lower Frasnian, 384.4, 382.7
+> lower Frasnian, 382.7, 379.2

 > - Calcareous Flags, Bergisch-Gladbach, Germany.
 > - Gross, 1938; [Miles, 1966a](https://www.cambridge.org/core/journals/earth-and-environmental-science-transactions-of-royal-society-of-edinburgh/article/abs/xvthe-placoderm-fish-rhachiosteus-pterygiatus-gross-and-its-relationships/018CEA078DEDCF04EF4BC8A8A9B6B59C).
-> - As Gross has stated,the exact place of origin of this specimen is not recorded and therefore its precise stratigraphical position is uncertain.
+> - As Gross has stated, the exact place of origin of this specimen is not recorded and therefore its precise stratigraphical position is uncertain.
 However, it is undoubtedly from some part of the Upper or Lower
- Calcareous Flags (Plattenkalk), which are widely distributed in the Strunde valley near Cologne, and is of Upper Givetian or Lower Frasnian age
+ Calcareous Flags (Plattenkalk), which are widely distributed in the Strunde valley near Cologne, and is of Upper Givetian or Lower Frasnian age.

 [*Rhinosteus parvulus*](https://deepbone.cn/public/#/explor?s_id=2258&functionId=Deepbone_header_searchResultOpen) Jaekel, 1911
 > upper Frasnian, 375.7, 372.2